The ultimate guide to finding an Ayahuasca retreat

-This is an in-depth guide that was created to help you make an informed decision about where to go for your first Ayahuasca experience.
+This is an in-depth guide that was created to help you make an informed decision about where to go for your first Ayahuasca experience for a psycedelic retreat.
 Whether you are considering attending an Ayahuasca retreat in Peru, the USA, the Netherlands, or elsewhere, there are essential problems or questions that everyone faces.
 Here are some important things you should probably think about before reserving your spot at a retreat or booking an international flight.

 Why Ayahuasca safety should always be first

 Without a doubt, the most important thing you need to consider when assessing a retreat center is whether it is safe.
 If you don’t feel safe, then at the very best it will be difficult for you to go as deep in your Ayahuasca experience as you might like.
 At worst, you may end up in a perilous situation.
 A first-rate retreat center will be designed with physical and emotional safety in mind.

 All of the following safety protocols should be included on the retreat center’s website.
 If they’re not, you could either leave that center behind and move on to another, or you could contact the center to see if they can answer your questions.
 A reputable center will always be available to answer any questions you may have, and being able to contact someone at the center when you need help is paramount to a center’s safety profile.